3nws/beako-bot/README.md

-Notifies when new chapters of the Re:Zero web novel, Kaguya-sama manga, and Oshi No Ko manga are translated.
+Notifies when new chapters of the Re:Zero web novel, GrandBlue Dreaming manga, Kaguya-sama manga, and Oshi No Ko manga are translated.

 Checks every 10 seconds.

-I scrape the data from [WitchCultTranslation](https://witchculttranslation.com/) for Re:zero and [Guya.Moe](https://guya.moe) for Kaguya-sama and Oshi No Ko.
+I scrape the data from [WitchCultTranslation](https://witchculttranslation.com/) for Re:zero, [MangaReader](https://mangareader.to) for Grand Blue and [Guya.Moe](https://guya.moe) for Kaguya-sama and Oshi No Ko.

 I use [pysaucenao](https://github.com/FujiMakoto/pysaucenao) for reverse image searching.